Dorm Room Workouts – The Freshman 15 is an elective, not a requirement.

 - Research from Washington University in St. Louis confirms that most college students do gain weight.
 This research team reported in the Journal of American College Health that about 70% of students gained “a significant amount of weight” between the start of college and the end of their sophomore year.

 - Cardio (aerobic) exercise burns calories, trains your body to use more fat as fuel, strengthens your heart and lungs and helps relieve stress.
-Aim for 30-60 minutes, 3-6 days per week.
+Aim for 30 to 60 minutes, three to six days per week.

 - Strength training helps you maintain and build lean muscle.
-If you aren't strength training regularly, you'll lose muscle (about half a pound per year) and your metabolism will slow down along with it.
-Fit in a full body workout (about 8-12 exercises) twice per week.
+If you aren’t strength training regularly, you’ll lose muscle (about half a pound per year) and your metabolism will slow down along with it.
+Fit in a full-body workout (about eight to 12 exercises) twice per week.

 - Marching in place